 That said, the industry has published benchmarks.
 Per the EstateSales.net 2023 Industry Survey:

 That distribution tells families two things.
-First, most estate sales are modest in gross terms — useful when families are deciding whether to budget around the sale or whether the proceeds materially affect the family’s plans.
-Second, the high-revenue tail is real — about 1 in 25 sales grosses over $70,000.
+First, most estate sales are modest in gross terms, useful when families are deciding whether to budget around the sale or whether the proceeds materially affect the family’s plans.
+Second, the high-revenue tail is real, about 1 in 25 sales gross over $70,000.
 That tail correlates with estates that contain genuinely valuable individual items (period furniture, fine art, jewelry, vehicles) and that benefit from a company with appraisal capability.

 The Phoenix metro market follows the national distribution.
-Scottsdale, Paradise Valley, and the affluent enclaves (Arcadia, North Scottsdale, Desert Mountain, Cave Creek) skew higher; the 55+ community sales (Sun City, Sun City West, Trilogy, Del Webb communities) typically run mid-range because those homes are smaller and already partially downsized when the sale happens.
+Scottsdale, Paradise Valley, and the affluent enclaves (Arcadia, North Scottsdale, Desert Mountain, Cave Creek) skew higher; the 55+ community sales (Sun City, Sun City West, Trilogy, Del Webb communities) typically run mid-range because those homes are smaller and are already partially downsized at the time of sale.

 What Estate Sales Cost: Commission, Minimums, and What’s Included